bbklk/CellUniverse/README.md

 in the command line.
 For example, for the images "./input/frame001.png", "./input/frame002.png", ..., you would use "-i frame%03d.png" to find the images.

+And you need to create a folder called "debug" under this directory, to store the intermediary figures of the progress.
+And you need to download a ".ttf" file under this directory and change it name to "Hack-Regular.ttf" to make sure it can run steadily.

 Usage
 -----